rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * Acquired by Curator of African American Collections, Pellom McDaniels, III, as part of the Rose Library's holdings in the history of African Americans and Sports.
 Sarah Quigley and Pellom McDaniels, III, removed .5 linear feet of newspaper clippings from the collection due to their ready availability.
 A detailed appraisal report is included as part of the processing plan and is available from the repository.
 * Acquired by Curator of Literary Collections and the Danowski Poetry Library, Kevin Young, as part of the Rose Library's holdings in American Literature.
 The original acquisition included 12 linear feet of photocopies of Judith Malina's journals held at the Beinecke Library, Yale University.
 Staff removed these photocopies from the collection and securely shredded them in 2016.
 A detailed appraisal report is included as part of the processing plan and is available from the repository.
 * Acquired by Curator of Literary Collections and the Danowski Poetry Library, Kevin Young, as part of the Rose Library's holdings in Poetry.
 Dorothy Waugh removed one megabyte of records related to Trethewey's teaching at the donor's request.
 Dorothy Waugh and Kevin Young made appraisal decisions for digital material in this collection, and Sarah Quigley and Kevin Young made appraisal decisions for paper records in the collection.
 All appraisal decisions were made in consultation with Natasha Trethewey.
 * Acquired by Curator of Modern Political and Historical Collections, Randy Gue, as part of the Rose Library's holdings in LGBT history and culture.
 Laura Starratt returned duplicates to the donor after processing in 2017.
-Dorothy Waugh photographed and securely disposed of hardware containing born digital records.
+Dorothy Waugh photographed and securely disposed of hardware containing born-digital records.
 * Acquired by Curator of Literary Collections, Steve Ennis, as part of the Rose Library's holdings in Irish poetry.
 Due to current copyright law, the Rose Library cannot make digital copies of commercially produced music or video recordings available to researchers.
 Therefore, Carrie Hintz removed and securely shredded 18 commercially produced CDs in 2010.

 **List of Rose Library Collecting Areas (subareas can be used if appropriate, but are not necessary):**